Russian ideologue and caviar on latest EU blacklist

 This includes Russian shellfish, caviar, spirits, cigarettes, and cosmetics.

-Russia's diamond sector was mostly spared, but Russian diamond mining giant Alrosa should be put on an asset-freeze and financial transaction ban blacklist, the commission proposed.
+Russia's diamond sector was mostly spared, but Russian diamond-mining giant Alrosa should be put on an asset-freeze and financial transaction blacklist, the commission proposed.

-It said the firm had sponsored an 'Alrosa' naval submarine and that Russian president Vladimir Putin had boasted its €5.8 billion a year income gave him "serious revenues".
+It said the firm had sponsored an 'Alrosa' naval submarine and that Putin had boasted its €5.8 billion a year income gave him "serious revenues".

 The Commission proposals were designed to please all 27 EU capitals, following consultations last weekend.

-EU ambassadors will discuss the final decision on Friday, the same day Putin is due to make his move on Ukraine, and details of the new sanctions are still subject to change.
+EU ambassadors will discuss the final decision on Friday, the same day Putin is due to annex Ukrainian territories, and details of the new sanctions are still subject to change.

 Hungary, for instance, vetoed the blacklisting of another Russian cultural treasure (patriarch Kirill) in June and Putin-friendly Hungarian prime minister Viktor Orbán is now saying EU sanctions have "backfired".